Venkatraman Radhakrishnan: Research

 Radhakrishnan was associated with radio astronomy from the beginning of its post-World War II growth in the 1950s.
 He was one the founders of observational astronomy in India.
 He worked around the world throughout his career in various locations, such as Sweden in 1954, Caltech, CSIRO, Sydney, and Bangalore.
 The last 33 years of his career were spent in Bangalore.

-Part of his research involved studying the polarization of radio waves in astronomical objects.
+Part of his research involved studying the polarisation of radio waves in astronomical objects.
 This included the detection of radio waves from the Van Allen like belts surrounding Jupiter and the first determination of the true rotation of the core of Jupiter.
-He was also the first to systematically apply interferometry to polarized brightness distributions and an early study of the Zeeman Effect in the 21cm line emitted by a hydrogen atom.
-His measurements of polarization of Vela Pulsar aided in establishing the picture of a magnetized rotating neutron star and led him to propose the paradigm of curvature radiation from polar caps of neutron stars which has been a notable contribution to the study of pulsar emission mechanisms since that time.
+He was also the first to systematically apply interferometry to polarised brightness distributions and an early study of the Zeeman Effect in the 21 cm line emitted by a hydrogen atom.
+His measurements of polarisation of the Vela Pulsar aided in establishing the picture of a magnetised rotating neutron star and led him to propose the paradigm of curvature radiation from polar caps of neutron stars which has been a notable contribution to the study of pulsar emission mechanisms since that time.

 The period of his stay in Australia also marked his leadership of an extensive survey of the absorption and emission of 21 cm line radiation by neutral hydrogen which later helped to develop a realistic model of the interstellar medium.
 He also carried out systematic interferometric study of 21 cm absorption towards a large number of galactic and extragalactic sources.

 He also contributed in designing and fabricating hang-gliders, micro-light aircraft and sailboats.
 His original contributions in these fields were acknowledged by the Government of India by way of support from the Aeronautics Research Development Board, Ministry of Defence (for designing hang-gliders) and ISRO (for sailboats).

 Radhakrishnan published more than 80 papers in research journals and also proceedings of different various International Conferences.
 Radhakrishnan also co-edited a book of conference-proceedings, "Supernovae: their Progenitors and Remnants" (1985).
 He was the chairman of the Editorial Board of the Journal of Astrophysics and Astronomy from 1982 to 1987.

 Radhakrishnan worked in the Raman Research Institute.
-He was involved in the construction of the 10.4 meter millimeter wave radio antenna at the Institute which has been used to study various astrophysical phenomena producing original contributions in pulsar astronomy as well as recombination line studies of the interstellar medium.
+He was involved in the construction of the 10.4 meter millimetre wave radio antenna at the Institute which has been used to study various astrophysical phenomena producing original contributions in pulsar astronomy as well as recombination line studies of the interstellar medium.

 He made contributions to the study of Deuterium abundance in the galaxy, Astrophysical Raman Masers, OH emission from clouds, and construction of low frequency telescopes at Gauribidanur and Mauritius.

 He delivered the Milne Lecture in Oxford in 1987, and Jansky Lecture in 2000.

 He was the member of International Astronomical Union (IAU) and served on some of its committees including Division VI Commission 34 on Interstellar Matter, Division X Commission 40 on Radio Astronomy, Division XI Commission 44 Space & High Energy Astrophysics, Division VI Interstellar Matter, Division X Radio Astronomy, and Division IX Space & High Energy Astrophysics.